 We take compliance with this policy very seriously.
-Failure to comply puts the individual, the data controller and the data processing organisation at risk.
+Failure to comply puts both you and the organisation at risk.

 The importance of this policy means that failure to comply with any requirement may lead to disciplinary action under our procedures which may result in dismissal.